Braughing: Old Man's Day

-Sausages

-The Braughing Pork Sausage was first made in 1954 by Douglas White and his wife Anna.
-The recipe remained the same until the company was sold to Musk's of Newmarket.
-Local sausages are served in the village's pubs.

 Wheelbarrow race

 On the second weekend of July the Braughing Wheelbarrow race takes place.
-This event started in 1964 with teams of two pushing a wheelbarrow round a 400 metre course through the village streets, starting and finishing in the village ford.
+This event started in 1964 with teams of two pushing a wheelbarrow round a 400-metre course through the village streets, starting and finishing in the village ford.

 Transport

-There was a station on the ex-Great Eastern Railway St Margaret's - Buntingford branch which closed in 1964.
+There was a station on the ex-Great Eastern Railway St Margaret's – Buntingford branch which closed in 1964.
 The station featured in the comedy film Happy Ever After which starred David Niven and George Cole in 1953.
 The location was temporarily renamed Rathbarney, an Irish hamlet.